google/kf/docs/content/en/docs/v2.11/operator/networking/setting-up-a-custom-domain.md

 kubectl edit kfsystem
 ```

-Add or update the entry for the `spaceClusterDomains` key under `spec/kf/config` like the following:
+Add or update the entry for the `spaceClusterDomains` key under `spec.kf.config` like the following:

 ```yaml
 spaceClusterDomains: my-domain.com